kaecirr/EZone_Navigation_Android/README.md

 There is a multitude of features that could be added to enhance the functionality of the EZone application.
 The following section will discuss some of these features and goals as part of the potential future scope.

 In the future, the application could:
+* Implement some of the above user stories and functionality that has yet to be implemented
+    - Not all of the functionality has been implemented yet as the application is a proof of concept and work in progess.
 *	Allow for more complex searching of destinations
     - The present scope of the project only covers very basic searching of destinations.
 Adding a more complex searching algorithm would make the searching more fine-tuned and help filter out unrelated results.